 Homeschooling is not a term that is used in legal circles in California.
 The state allows homeschooling as most people know it, but they classify homeschoolers as “private schools”.
 A private school affidavit, also known as an R-4 Affidavit, is a document filed with the state whereby you declare yourself as a private school, doing independent study.

 The affidavit is filed online immediately when you start school, and then each year between October 1 – October 15.
+Occasionally the State stops the online filing of new R-4 affidavits to process to update their systems.
+Here is the California CDE link that explains withdrawing from your public school, and the State timeline where the gap might be.

 You must teach certain subjects (such as reading, math, science, etc) but what curriculum you use, specific topics (geometry or algebra this year?) is up to you.
 You also have complete control over finances and it is free to register.
 The cons are that you must create your own support systems (homeschool support groups, outside activities, etc) and you must be self-disciplined enough to manage running a school by yourself.
 More info on Private School Affidavits: